juanitatime/Hubble-Landing-Page/README.md

 ### What I learned

-I learned how to create a mobile responsive design as well as a web responsive design using media queries.
+- I learned how to create a mobile responsive design as well as a web responsive design using media queries.
-I learned that in order for me to find out where the issues in code were, I had to play around with the browser's developer tools
+- I learned that in order for me to find out where the issues in code were, I had to play around with the browser's developer tools
-I also learned how to work using the delevoper tools inorder for the design to be responsive.
+- I also learned how to work using the delevoper tools inorder for the design to be responsive.
-I learned to always create a mobile responsive site before creating a web responsive one.
+- I learned to always create a mobile responsive site before creating a web responsive one.
+- That patience in resolving issues in your code goes a long way.

 ### Continued development